 The state of Michigan has exacerbated Detroit's revenue crisis by slashing \$67 million in state revenue sharing with the city.
 About \$24 million dollars of these cuts were due to revenues shared pursuant to the Michigan State Constitution, allocated among cities and towns based on population.
 Detroit's allocation was reduced because of population loss in the 2010 census.
 However, the remaining \$42.8 million (64 percent of the total state cuts) were to statutory revenue sharing and were at the discretion of the state Legislature.
 By cutting revenue sharing with the city, the state effectively reduced its own budget challenges on the backs of the taxpayers of Detroit (and other cities).
-These cuts account for nearly a third of the city's revenue losses between FY 2011 and FY 2013, coming on the heels of the revenue losses from the Great Recession and tipping the city into the cash flow crisis that it is now experiencing.
+These cuts account for nearly a third of the city's revenue losses from the Great Recession and tipping the city into the cash flow crisis that it is now experiencing.
 Furthermore, the Legislature placed strict limits on the city's ability to raise revenue itself to offset these losses.